billyJoePiano/TenaPull/README.md

 ### May
 - Incorporate feedback from stakeholders.
-- Debug and put finishing touches.
+- Debug and put on finishing touches.
 - Make sure all unit tests pass.
 - **Target: Wednesday, May 11th:** Completed fully functional MVP App.
 - Afterwards: Write additional documentation for future users/maintainers.